-Julia Roberts Promotes New TV Show ‘Homecoming,’ Torches Family Separation
+Julia Roberts Promotes New TV Show, ‘Homecoming,’ Torches Family Separation

-Julia Roberts, the star of global hits such as Pretty Woman and My Best Friend’s Wedding worked hard Friday to make her transition from movie star to TV star a success by promoting her first TV show Homecoming from Amazon Studios at the Toronto International Film Festival.
+Julia Roberts, the star of global hits such as Pretty Woman and My Best Friend’s Wedding, worked hard on Friday to make her transition from movie star to TV star a success by promoting her first TV show, Homecoming from Amazon Studios, at the Toronto International Film Festival.

 According to Reuters, while walking the red carpet at the event, the 50-year-old icon took the opportunity to discuss the hoopla surrounding the move, saying for the most part that it wasn’t such as big deal.

 “It’s all the same.
 It’s all heart, it’s all challenging and it’s all fulfilling,” Roberts told the reporters at the event.

-Julia Roberts has never been shy about her views on politics, either, and she used the attention that the Toronto International Film Festival garnered to torch the issue of family separation at the US/Mexico border.
-The Oscar winning starlet told Variety at the event that [family separation] is “something that I’m just sick over.”
+Julia Roberts has never been shy about her views on politics, either, and she used the attention that the Toronto International Film Festival garnered to torch the issue of family separation at the U.S.-Mexico border.
+The Oscar-winning starlet told Variety at the event that [family separation] is “something that I’m just sick over.”

 The Eat, Pray, Love actress also told Variety that she’s committed to bringing attention to the human rights issue.